 What’s New:

 The Venu 4 is a substantial upgrade over the Venu 3.
-Perhaps the most notable thing out of this entire list is the least flash: It’s now on the same shared ‘Garmin OS’ platform that most other 2025 watches are using, including the Fenix 8/8 Pro, Forerunner 570/970, and Venu X1.
-But that doesn’t mean it has every feature, rather, it just means that it’s finally sharing a common underlying OS.
-So new features can be more quickly added across all units, which should improve quality (rather than each team doing their own dance).
+Perhaps the most notable thing out of this entire list is the least flashy: It’s now on the same shared ‘Garmin OS’ platform that most other 2025 watches are using, including the Fenix 8/8 Pro, Forerunner 570/970, and Venu X1.
+But that doesn’t mean it has every feature; rather, it just means that it’s finally sharing a common underlying OS.
+So new features can be added more quickly across all units, which should improve quality (rather than each team doing their own dance).

 In any case, here are all the new features compared to the Venu 3, though I’m frankly probably missing a bunch of tiny new settings and such, given the platform shift.